vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 You can call the function as you do with pre-built functions: `square()`.
 This should yield the value, _16_.

 This isn't as helpful, though.
-What if we wanted to square any other number besides 4?
-To do that, we add a _parameter_ to the function in between the parentheses.
+What if you wanted to square any other number besides 4?
+To do that, you add a _parameter_ to the function in between the parentheses.
 A parameter allows the user of the function to _pass values_ to the function so it can process different values.
-Let's do that with our `square` function:
+Let's do that with the `square` function:

 ```
 def square(value):